Webcomic: The Mansion of E

 - Mad Bomber: Crazy Rhid, shading into Psycho for Hire.

-- Mad Scientist: Sylvester's ancestor Ludwig.
+- Mad Scientist: Sylvester's ancestor Ludwig, though he was a well-meaning one.

 - Meaningful Name: Many character names are actually obscure English words.